jsundt/fenrir_view/README.md

 ## Credits
+This gem is based on [mountain view rails](https://github.com/devnacho/mountain_view)

-This library was inspired by [Rizzo](http://rizzo.lonelyplanet.com/styleguide/ui-components/cards), a wonderful living style guide created by the guys at LonelyPlanet.
+Mountain view was inspired by [Rizzo](http://rizzo.lonelyplanet.com/styleguide/ui-components/cards), a wonderful living style guide created by the guys at LonelyPlanet.
 [More info here](http://engineering.lonelyplanet.com/2014/05/18/a-maintainable-styleguide.html)